 If the Board decides to allow an animal on premises, it will require from the owner/user of the animal indemnification, proof of liability insurance, or such other guarantees from the owner/user of the animal to ensure the AOAO is protected from added cost or liability associated with having the animal on premises.

 Having an on-island representative is important, not only for insurance purposes, but for weekly or monthly checks of your unit to inspect for any leaks or water damages.
 They also provide access to the unit in case of emergancies.
 Also, if you are renting your unit either short or long-term, according to Hawaii State Law, you are required to have an on-island representative.
 Please see Hawaii's Landlord Tenant Code, Section 43.D in the Landlord-Tenant Handbook attached below.
 The Transient Accommodation Tax bill, which became law without the Governor's signature, HB 2078 HD2 SD2 CD1 ACT 326 (7/10/12) also requires any operator of a transient accommodation to designate a local contact on the same island where the accommodation is located.

 Homeowners only now have the option to do online check-in.
 See box at right of home page to complete.
 Guests are still required to check-in at the office upon arrival.
 In case the office is closed, guest check-in sheets are located on a clipboard outside the office.
 If you are staying long-term, but will be off property for the weekend or longer, please notify the office.
 This is for security purposes and also helps to ensure the safety of everyone here on property.

-Whenever you are anticipating any remodeling of your unit, a "Request for Alteration" form needs to be turned in to resident manager, Gary Gonder.
+Whenever you are anticipating any remodeling of your unit, a "Request for Alteration" form needs to be turned in to resident manager, Bret Hoffman.
 To locate this form, click on the "Forms" tab above.